 All topics

-Clostridioides difficile, (C. difficile) formerly Clostridium difficile, is a bacterium that lives in the intestine.
+Clostridioides difficile (C. difficile), formerly Clostridium difficile, is a bacterium that lives in the intestine.
 It infects the colon walls, causing health problems of varying severity.
-About 5% of the population carries C. difficile without ever experiencing any symptoms.
+Certain healthy individuals can carry the bacteria without showing symptoms.
+Infection occurs if the bacteria proliferate.
 It is the most widespread infection in Canadian hospitals and the leading cause of infectious diarrhea in hospitalized patients.

 Causes